-Approved by the Public Policy Committee on February 3, 2021
+Approved by the Public Policy and Practice Committee on June 15, 2023,

-The American Society of Civil Engineers (ASCE) defines sustainability as a set of economic, environmental, and social conditions (aka "The Triple Bottom Line") in which all of society has the capacity and opportunity to maintain and improve its quality of life indefinitely without degrading the quantity, quality, or the availability of economic, environmental, and social resources.
+The American Society of Civil Engineers (ASCE) defines sustainability as a set of environmental, social, and economic conditions (aka "The Triple Bottom Line") in which all of society has the capacity and opportunity to maintain and improve its quality of life indefinitely without degrading the quantity, quality, or the availability of environmental, social, and economic resources.
+Infrastructure shall be planned, designed, constructed, operated, and maintained, and decommissioned in a manner that addresses quantifiable and non-quantifiable environmental, social, and economic benefits and costs over its entire life cycle.
 Sustainable development is the application of these resources to enhance the safety, welfare, and quality of life for all of society.

 Civil engineers shall be committed to the following ASCE Principles of Sustainable Development:

-- Principle 1- Do the Right Project.
-A proposed project's economic, environmental, and social effects on each of the communities served and affected must be assessed and understood by all stakeholders before there is a decision to proceed with a project.
-Consider non-structural as well as structural (built) solutions to the needs being addressed; and
+- Principle 1 - Do the right project: A proposed project's economic, environmental, and social effects on each of the communities served and affected must be assessed and understood by all stakeholders before there is a decision to proceed with a project.
+Consider non-structural as well as structural (built) solutions to the needs being addressed.

-- Principle 2 - Do the Project Right.
-The civil engineer shall actively engage stakeholders and secure public understanding and acceptance of a projects economic, environmental, and social costs and benefits.
-To move toward conditions of sustainability, engineers must design and deliver projects that address sustainability holistically (from concept to demolition or reuse) rather than adding a variety of "green" features onto a conventional project.
+- Principle 2 - Do the project right: The civil engineer shall actively engage stakeholders and secure public understanding and acceptance of a project’s environmental, social, and economic costs, risks, and benefits.
+To move toward conditions of sustainability, engineers must design and deliver projects that address sustainability holistically from concept to demolition or reuse.

 ASCE supports the following steps to achieve a sustainable project:

-- Perform Life Cycle Assessment from Planning to Reuse.
-Project participants should use rigorous life cycle methodologies that quantify the economic, environmental, and social effects of the project;
+- Perform life cycle assessment from planning to demolition or reuse: Project participants should use rigorous life cycle methodologies that quantify the environmental, social, and economic effects of the project.

-- consider and balance societal, environmental, and economic impacts, along with opportunities for improvement, in their work;
+- Address environmental, social, and economic impacts, along with opportunities for improvement, in their work

-- mitigate adverse societal, environmental, and economic effects; and
+- Mitigate adverse environmental, social, and economic effects

-ASCE works on a global scale to promote public recognition and understanding of the needs and opportunities for sustainable development and contribute to healthy communities.
-Environmental, economic, social, and technological development must be seen as interdependent and complementary concepts, where economic competitiveness and ecological sustainability are complementary aspects of the common goal of improving the quality of life.
+ASCE works on a global scale to promote public recognition and understanding of the needs and opportunities for sustainable development and its contribution to healthy communities.
+Environmental, social, economic, and technological development must be seen as interdependent and complementary concepts, where economic competitiveness, social progress, and ecological sustainability are complementary aspects of the common goal of improving the quality of life.

 Civil engineers have a leading role in planning, designing, building, and ensuring a sustainable future by providing the bridge between science and society.
 In this role, engineers must actively promote and participate in multidisciplinary teams with other professionals, such as ecologists, economists, and sociologists, and work with the communities served and affected to effectively address the issues and challenges of sustainable development.